MDTAWFIQULISLAM/Energy-Demand-Prediction-Model/README.md

 # Energy Demand Prediction Using Machine Learning

-This repository contains the code and resources for predicting energy demand at a national level using advanced machine learning models.
+This repository contains the code and resources for predicting energy demand at a national level using advanced machine-learning models.
 The project evaluates multiple algorithms—CatBoost, FB Prophet, and Neural Prophet—for their accuracy and adaptability in forecasting energy consumption, focusing on the Tetouan city dataset.

 ## Project Overview